 - if the claim is made by the principal, describe the basis for the claim in sufficient detail for the contractor to assess the claim;

 - be given to the party to which the claim is made.

 A contractor can also claim for payment of retention or return of security if the payment or return has not occurred by the due date under the contract.
 These circumstances constitute a ‘payment dispute’.

 What must a principal do when faced with a claim?

-To avoid the terms implied by the WA Act from operating, owners or principals should ensure that their contracts are in writing and have provisions as to payment, variations and progress payment claims.
+To avoid the terms implied by the CCA from operating, owners or principals should ensure that their contracts are in writing and have provisions as to payment, variations and progress payment claims.

-If a construction contract does not set out how a party must respond to a payment claim, the WA Act provides that when the party receiving the payment claim either:
+If a construction contract does not set out how a party must respond to a payment claim, the CCA provides that when the party receiving the payment claim either:

 - believes it has not been made in accordance with the contract; or